shriomy/BOOK-HIVE/README.md

 This system enhances operational efficiency by automating key library processes and maintaining a well-organized database of books and transactions.
 Whether it's borrowing a book or managing a library's entire collection, BOOK-HIVE brings a reliable and scalable solution to digital library management.

+The system also features a sophisticated book recommendation component that suggests relevant titles to users based on their reading history, preferences, and browsing patterns.

 ---

 | Name | Student Registration No |